zumdar/mbed_drum_machine/README.md

 [delptronics analog drum machine](https://delptronics.com/ldb1.php)

 ## Overview
-The goal of this project is to create a digital drum machine using circuit componenets and an Mbed microcontroller.
-The idea is to use basic componennts like resistors, capacitors and gates to create circuits that produce commone drumnoises and actiave those circuits using digitalout pins from the mbed.
+The goal of this project is to create a digital drum machine using circuit components and an Mbed microcontroller.
+The idea is to use analog circuitry (op amps, transistors, diodes, transistors, resistors, capacitors) to create circuits that produce common drum sounds and activate those circuits using digitalOut pins from the mbed.

 ![Final Product](https://github.com/zumdar/mbed_drum_machine/blob/main/3600%20project%20prototype%20.jpeg)

 ## Components
 ### Drum Circuits
-A selection of resistors, capacitors and gates are used to configure circuits that reproduce the sound of bass drum, snare drum, closed hi-hat drum and open hi-hat drum.
+Analog circuitry is used to make circuits that reproduce the sound of bass drum, snare drum, closed hi-hat drum and open hi-hat drum.

 ![Drums Schematic](https://github.com/zumdar/mbed_drum_machine/blob/main/drum%20circuits%20schematic.jpg)